 Unit Removal and Disposal

-The first step on your installation day is the removal and disposal of your current air conditioner or other cooling system.
+The first step on your installation day is the removal and disposal of your current air conditioner or another cooling system.
 In many cases, these services are included as part of the installation, but disposal may incur an additional fee, especially if you have an older unit with hazardous components that require specialized disposal.

 Your HVAC contractor may bring a heavy-duty truck or a dumpster to facilitate the removal.
 Clarify the specifics of the disposal process ahead of time to minimize surprises and surprises.